 This did not happen because it was inevitable.
 Often the setup to such crises become problematic before automation joins the fray.
 Let’s look at writing, presently considered under threat by LLMs.

-The major problem is that automation creates an illusion that a machine can act on its own, and proponents of AI are loathe to clarify the actual human labor needed to make an LLM work.
+Going back to LLMs, the major problem now lies with the illusion that a machine can act on its own, and proponents of AI are loathe to clarify the actual human labor needed to make an LLM work.
 That may change someday, but today, machines are still tools that require a lot of human input, even if we pretend otherwise.
 When human performance is graded on a curve that rewards tool capabilities over human abilities, the activity of creation stops being a process whereby humans use tools.
 Instead, humans appear to compete with their tools, with very little said about what would actually happen if humans were banished from the process.
+The end result has been a decline in perceived competence of workers and increased perceived competence of tools.